Find out which stoner movies had the biggest impact on American culture in the 1900s and early 2000s.

 All of these milestones make the oldest film on our list a definite game changer, one that was released less than 10 years after the first “talkie” ended the silent movie era in Hollywood and a full year before the Marijuana Tax Act of 1937 made cannabis federally illegal for the first time.

 So what better place to begin our selective filmography of culture-shifting stoner flicks?
 Just to prove this list doesn’t take itself too seriously, here’s a recipe for cannabutter to put on your popcorn.

 Reefer Madness (1936)

-The story of a (gasp!) unmarried couple who sell loose joints to local teenagers, then veers heavily to melodrama as everyone who smokes cannabis in the movie commit crimes, dies, goes insane, or potentially all three before the story ends with some heavy moralizing.
-Make no mistake, however, the crowds that came didn’t show up for the lecture, they came to be titillated and experience taboo.
+The story of a (gasp!) unmarried couple who sells loose joints to local teenagers, then veers heavily to melodrama as everyone who smokes cannabis in the movie commits crimes, dies, goes insane, or potentially all three before the story ends with some heavy moralizing.
+But make no mistake, the crowds that came didn’t show up for the lecture, they came to be titillated and experience taboo.

 The only problem was, nobody really liked it, and so an already obscure film soon fell completely off the map.

 Until 1971, when Keith Stroup, founder of the National Organization for the Reform of Marijuana Laws (NORML), discovered a copy languishing in the Library of Congress.
 After paying $297 for a print of the film (which had fallen into the public domain), he screened it as part of a NORML legalization fundraiser, and for perhaps the first time ever, a movie was enjoyed ironically, to the tune of much derisive laughter.